KulikDM/pythresh/docs/benchmark.rst

 ``arrhythmia, cardio, glass, ionosphere, letter, lympho, mnist, musk, optdigits, pendigits, pima, satellite, satimage-2, vertebral, vowels,`` and ``wbc`` datasets using the ``PCA, MCD, KNN, IForest, GMM,`` and ``COPOD`` outlier methods on each dataset.
-The MMC deterioration was calculated for each instance and the mean and standard deviation of all the scores were calculated.
+The MCC deterioration was calculated for each instance and the mean and standard deviation of all the scores were calculated.

 To interpret the plot below, the best to worst performing thresholders have been plotted from left to right with their respective uncertainty.
-The closer the mean value is to zero, the closer the thresholder performed with regards to the MMC for the labels produced by setting the true contamination level for the selected outlier detection method.
+The closer the mean value is to zero, the closer the thresholder performed with regards to the MCC for the labels produced by setting the true contamination level for the selected outlier detection method.
 However, the uncertainty for many goes beyond zero indicating that in some instances the thresholder performed better than true contamination